Corrie ten Boom: Arrest, detention and release

 On 28 February 1944, a Dutch informant, Jan Vogel, told the Nazis about the Ten Booms' work; at around 12:30 p.m. of that day, the Nazis arrested the entire Ten Boom family.
 They were sent to Scheveningen Prison when Resistance materials and extra ration cards were found at the home.
 The group of six people hidden by the Ten Booms, made up of both Jews and resistance workers, remained undiscovered.
 Though the house was under constant surveillance after Ten Boom's arrest, police officers who were also members of the resistance group coordinated the refugees' escape.
 Ten Boom received a letter one day in prison, "All the watches in your cabinet are safe," meaning that the refugees had managed to escape and were safe.
-Four days after the raid, resistance workers transferred them to other locations.
+On the third day after the raid, resistance workers transferred them to other locations.
 Altogether, the Gestapo arrested over 30 people who were in the family home that day.

 Though the Gestapo soon released most of the 30 people they had captured that day, Corrie, Betsie, and their father Casper were held in prison.
 Casper died ten days later.
 Corrie was initially held in solitary confinement.
 After three months, she was taken to her first hearing.
 At her trial, Ten Boom spoke about her work with people with mental disabilities; the Nazi lieutenant scoffed because the Nazis had been killing individuals with mental disabilities for years by their eugenics policies.
 Ten Boom defended her work by saying that in the eyes of God, a mentally disabled person might be more valuable "than a watchmaker.
 Or a lieutenant."

 Corrie and Betsie were sent from Scheveningen to Herzogenbusch, a political concentration camp (also known as Kamp Vught), and finally to the Ravensbrück concentration camp, a women's labor camp in Germany.
 There, they held worship services after the hard days at work by using a Bible that they had managed to smuggle in.
 Through the two sisters’ teachings and examples of unfailing charity, many of the prisoners there converted to Christianity.
-While they were imprisoned at Ravensbruck, Betsie and her sister began to discuss plans for founding a place of healing after the war.
+While they were imprisoned at Ravensbrück, Betsie and her sister began to discuss plans for founding a place of healing after the war.
 Betsie's health continued to deteriorate, and she died on 16 December 1944 at the age of 59.
 Before she died, she told Corrie, "There is no pit so deep that He [God] is not deeper still."
 Twelve days later, Corrie was released.
 Afterward, she was told that her release was because of a clerical error and that a week later, all the women in her age group were sent to the gas chambers.

 Ten Boom returned home amid the "hunger winter".
 She still opened her doors to people with disabilities who were in hiding for fear of execution.